 Be a driving force at Meadow Brook Hall!

-Cost: $750 per Dodge
+Cost: $750 per Dodge per year of adoption

 - An invitation to a special event to meet the volunteer team that maintains the cars and to receive a driving lesson (one eligible driver per car adoption).

 - Opportunity for a photo shoot for you and family members and/or friends with the car.

 - Information and updates on how your car was cared for during the year.